vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/070/07_vardhAnyaM_pUrvIH.md

 With essentially all Western commentators starting with Benfey, I read carátham for the Pp. ca rátham, producing yet again Parāśara’s beloved, but morphologically troubled, merism “the still and the moving.”
 With most tr.
 I take it as neut. sg. and a second subject of várdhān (adjusted for number), though Geldner interprets it as a gen. dependent on the “Keim” he supplies.

 The ppl. právīta- always means ‘impregnated’ (of females) or, as here, ‘conceived’ (see Scar p.
-501); WG’s “den vom Ṛta gesuchten” seemingly rests on the root etymology to √vī ‘pursue’, without taking into account the idiom.
+501); Witzel Gotō’s “den vom Ṛta gesuchten” seemingly rests on the root etymology to √vī ‘pursue’, without taking into account the idiom.